FurongHuang/TTP-NeuralNets-Compression/README.md

 Su, Jiahao, Jingling Li, Bobby Bhattacharjee, and Furong Huang.
 "Tensorized Spectrum Preserving Compression for Neural Networks." arXiv preprint arXiv:1805.10352 (2018).

 # Overview
-Our program is based on top of [Tensorflow's official framework for resnet] (https://github.com/tensorflow/models/tree/master/official/resnet), which can be applied to resnet with various sizes.
+Our program is based on top of [Tensorflow's official framework for resnet](https://github.com/tensorflow/models/tree/master/official/resnet), which can be applied to resnet with various sizes.
 We focused our experiments on the CIFAR10 dataset and the ImageNet (2012) dataset.
 We break the compression process into 3 steps: **Phase0**, **Phase1**, and **Phase2**.

 ## Phase0 (Tensor decomposition):
 Apply a given (high-order) tensor decomposition to each layer's weight matrix (or weight tensor, e.g. the weight of a convolutional layer) of a pretrained model, and build a corresponding neural network framework use the decomposed components of the original weight matrix for each layer.